 If an injury occurs during a work event at an outside venue and you can prove the owner’s negligence caused the injury, you might have a third-party claim against them.
 Here are some examples of situations in which a third party may be at fault:

-Frommer D’Amico Can Help You With Your Work Party Injury
+Frommer D’Amico Can Help You With Your Company Party Accident Injury

 Getting injured at what was supposed to be a fun work party can be frustrating, but Frommer D’Amico’s certified worker’s compensation experts can guide you through your case and help you get the settlement you deserve.
 If you were injured at a work party and believe you have a workers’ compensation or third-party claim, contact us today for a free consultation.